mgtools/PEbA/README.md

 # Protein Embedding Based Alignments (PEbA)
 **************************************************************************************************************

-Paper can be read at (https://www.authorea.com/users/623259/articles/646069-protein-embedding-based-alignment).
+Paper can be viewed at https://www.authorea.com/users/623259/articles/646069-protein-embedding-based-alignment.

 This project uses Rostlab's ProtT5-XL-UniRef50 encoder (https://huggingface.co/Rostlab/prot_t5_xl_uniref50) to embed protein sequences and then calculates the cosine similarity between each amino acid's vector to align them